OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 ### Database

-Each Octopus Server node stores project, environment and deployment-related data in a shared Microsoft SQL Server Database.
+Each Octopus Server node stores project, environment, and deployment-related data in a shared Microsoft SQL Server Database.
 Since this database is shared, it's important that the database server is also highly available.
 To host the Octopus SQL database in Azure, there are two options that you should consider:

 - [SQL Server on a Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-server-iaas-overview/)
 - [Azure SQL Database as a Service](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview/)